adiKhan12/gmail-analytics-hub/README.md

    - Client-side draft generation when offline or API unavailable
    - Graceful degradation of AI features
    - Preserves core functionality in all conditions

+## Docker Deployment Details

+The application is containerized using Docker with the following components:

+1. **Backend Container**:
+   - Python 3.11 with FastAPI
+   - Exposes port 8000
+   - Persists data using a volume mount for the SQLite database

+2. **Frontend Container**:
+   - Node.js for building the React application
+   - Nginx for serving the static files
+   - Exposes port 80
+   - Proxies API requests to the backend service

+3. **Docker Compose**:
+   - Orchestrates both containers
+   - Sets up networking between services
+   - Manages volume mounts for data persistence
+   - Configures environment variables

+4. **Development Environment**:
+   - Uses the development server for both frontend and backend
+   - Enables hot-reloading for faster development
+   - Mounts source code directories as volumes
+   - Provides a more developer-friendly experience

+5. **Production Considerations**:
+   - For production deployment, consider using a proper database like PostgreSQL
+   - Set up HTTPS with a reverse proxy like Traefik or Nginx
+   - Implement proper logging and monitoring
+   - Use Docker secrets for sensitive information

 ## Contributing